tasmota/docs/docs/Buttons-and-Switches.md

 Tasmota will send a `TOGGLE` command when the button pressed (closing the circuit).
 When the button is released (opening the circuit) nothing will happen.
 Default state is OFF and when pressed it's ON.
 When held for the time set in `SetOption32` (_default = 4s_), Tasmota sends `HOLD` (use `Switch<x>#state=3` in rules).

-!!! tip
-    Long press or hold can be used in [conjunction with rules](Rules#use-long-press-action-on-a-switch) to create additional features or to control another Tasmota device.
+!!! tip "Long press or hold can be used in [conjunction with rules](Rules#use-long-press-action-on-a-switch) to create additional features or to control another Tasmota device"

 **`SwitchMode 7`**
 Set toggle push-button mode.
 Same as `SwitchMode 0`.